 Background Information

-Box-to-box redundancy requires two identical ASR platforms
+Box-to-box redundancy requires two identical ASR platforms on the same LAN.

-Redundant Group (RG) Infra component will provide the box-to-box communication infrastructure support between the two ASRs and will negotiate the final stable redundancy state on behalf of IOS RF (Redundancy Facility).
-ThisThis RG will have to be specifically configured to support voice B2B HA.
+Redundancy Group (RG) Infra component will provide the box-to-box communication infrastructure support between the two ASRs and will negotiate the final stable redundancy state.
+The RG Infra component provides:

+An HSRP-like protocol that negotiates the final redundancy state for each router (via the control interface)

+A transport mechanism for checkpointing the signaling and media state for each call from the ACTIVE to the STANDBY router (via the data interface)

+Configuration/management of the Virtual IP (VIP) interface for the traffic interfaces (multiple traffic interfaces can be configured using the same RG)

+This RG component will have to be specifically configured to support voice B2B HA.
+Please note that only one RG component can be configured on each router for voice B2B HA.

-Virtual IP address management (VIP) for both signaling and media.
-B2B HA relies on VIP to achieve redundancy.
+Virtual IP address management (VIP) for both signaling and media - B2B HA relies on VIP to achieve redundancy.
 The VIP and associated physical interfaces on both ASRs in the ASR B2B pair must reside on the same LAN subnet.
 Configuration of the VIP and binding of the VIP interface to a particular Symphony voice application (SIP, H.323, SWMTP) is mandatory for voice B2B HA support.
-External devices, such as CUCM, gateway or proxy, will use VIP for the calls traversing through CUBE(Ent) router.
+External devices, such as CUCM, gateway or proxy, will use VIP as the destination IP address for the calls traversing through CUBE(Ent) router.

-The RTP streams and Signaling of established calls are checkpointed between the Active and Standby routers.
-In the case of a heartbeat failure when the Active router goes down, the Standby router takes over, and continues to forward the RTP that previously routed to the first router
+The signaling and RTP streams of established calls are checkpointed between the Active and Standby routers.
+In the case of a heartbeat failure when the Active router goes down, the Standby router takes over, and continues to forward the RTP stream that was previously routed by the first router.

 Calls in a transient state (i.e. calls that are not established yet, or are in the process of being modified with a transfer or hold function) at the time of failover are disconnected.
 Also, any calls using DSP services such as transcoding are not preserved.

-Configure
+Steps to Configure

 In this section, you are presented with the information to configure the features described in this document.

-CUBE B2B configuration on ASR platforms, follows a specific order of steps, including:
+CUBE B2B configuration on ASR platforms, follows a specific order of steps, outlined below:

-Step 1: Disable software redundancy
+Step 1: Disable inbox and software redundancy

-Step 2: Configure Redundan Group (RG)
+Step 2: Configure Redundancy Group (RG)

 Step 3: Configure interfaces

-Step 4: Configure SIP binding
+Step 4: Configure SIP binding (only for SIP calls)

 Step 5: Configure H.323 binding (only for H.323 calls)